GooFit/GooFit/docs/documentation.md

     out some combination of the inputs, for example sums and products.

--   Specialized PDFs, written for the \f$D^0\to\pi\pi\pi^0\f$ mixing analysis that is the driving test case for GooFit’s capabilities.
+-   Specialized PDFs, written for the \f$D^0\to\pi\pi\pi^0\f$ mixing analysis that is the driving test case for GooFit's capabilities.

-In the lists below, note that all the constructors take pointers to `Variable` objects; rather than repetitively repeat “`Variable` pointer” in a redundantly recurring manner, we just say `Variable`.
+In the lists below, note that all the constructors take pointers to GooFit::Variable objects; rather than repetitively repeat "GooFit::Variable pointer" in a redundantly recurring manner, we just say GooFit::Variable.
 Additionally, the first argument in every constructor is the name of the object being created; again this is not mentioned in every item.
 By convention, constructors take observables first, then parameters.